Download my job search guide for FREE. Includes resume,cover letter and email templates like the ones you see below. Click here.

-During Carlos Gil and I’s talk at SXSW (Resumes Suck!
+During the talk Carlos Gil and I gave at SXSW (Resumes Suck!
 7 Ways to Find a Job With Social Media), we had a handful of questions that I wanted to follow up on.
 One in particular I thought was important was a question about how job seekers and candidates should best reach out to hiring managers and recruiters before they formally apply for a job.

 In my work many years ago as a resume writer and career coach, this was one of the most effective ways to land hidden job opportunitites from recruiters and hiring managers directly or from friends, colleagues and referrals who can make introductions for you.

 These days it’s relatively easy to find people’s email addresses thanks to Chrome extensions like Email Hunter.
 Sometimes recruiters (conveniently) share their email address on their website or LinkedIn Profile, but if not you can find them in online databases like WhoIs which serves as a website registry.

 Because only 2% of candidates who apply for jobs are considered for positions after applying using a company application process, I encourage candidates to reach out to recruiters and hiring managers directly.
 Email is the best and most non-intrusive way.

 Gmail tools like YesWare can be used by job seekers to receive notification that a recruiter has opened up an email.
 That’s similar to one of the benefits of the LinkedIn Business Account function – I’m able to see when people have viewed my profile and can take action to engage, follow up or reach out to them.

 3 Sample Email Templates Job Seekers Can Send To A Recruiter